Hours & Location

 You’re right: Writing Center tutors are not experts in everything.
 Instead, they strive to be experts in writing.
 Knowing the content, or what the writing is supposed to be about, is your responsibility because you are the writer.
 Additionally, writers often find it helpful to talk about their ideas with someone who is not intimately familiar with the topic.

 If you’re stuck with your topic, Writing Center tutors can help “unstick” you with a variety of strategies.
 The goal of a Writing Center session is to help you develop your ideas and put those into writing.
 That, we can do.
 Knowing the specifics of the French Revolution?
 Not so much.

-What kinds of things do Writing Center tutors work on with writers?
 In short, we work on what you want to work on, so if you indicate you’re worried about citation style, we will work on citation style.
 However, if we see that you have larger issues with your writing or are not fulfilling the assignment requirements, we are obligated to inform you of these issues.
-Whether you decide to focus on these issues is your decision.
+Whether to focus on these issues is your decision.
 Ultimately, your writing is your writing, and you should take responsibility for it.